OwaisImam/backend-initial-technical-assessment/README.md

 ## Docker

 You will need `docker` installing on your machine.
-If you're on Windows, we recommend you setup Docker Desktop with WSL2
+If you're on Windows, we recommend you set up Docker Desktop with WSL2

 ## Laravel Sail